ibra-kdbra/Cpp_Projects/README.md

 ### [Mojan](./Mojan/)

-A simple, minimal & performant text editor written in C with only C's Standard Library.
+A simple, minimal & performant text editor written in C with C's Standard Library and `glib`.

 With **Syntax highlighting** supported for: